sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-workflow/cp-cf-processvisibility-model-workflow.md

     ![Show instance details](Show-instances-06.png)

-4. Click on **Home** and navigate to the SAP Cloud Platform Workflow Fiori launchpad.
+4. Click on **Home** and navigate to SAP Cloud Platform Workflow Fiori launchpad.

     ![Home screen](Home-07.png)

-5. You should be able to see the increased count of tasks in the **My Inbox tile**.
+5. You should be able to see the increased count of tasks in the **My Inbox** tile.

     ![My Inbox tile](MyInbox-08.png)

 6. Click **My Inbox** tile to open the application.
-You can see a new task in the list.
+You can see the new task in the list.

     ![New task](Task-09.png)